x1nchen/go-micro/README.md

 to Nitro.
 Go Micro V2 has been archived at [microhq/go-micro](https://github.com/microhq/go-micro) and the plugins at [microhq/plugins](https://github.com/microhq/go-plugins).

-### Why has the license changed from Apache 2.0 to Polyform Noncommercial

-Go Micro was largely a solo maintained effort for the entirety of its lifetime.
-It has enabled the creation of a company called Micro Services, Inc. which now focuses on [Micro](https://github.com/micro/micro) as a Service and has consolidated any interfaces here into a service library in that project.
-For the most part, Go Micro was underfunded and in some ways under appreciated.
-In version 3.0, going back to something of a personal project of more than 6 years
-I have made the hard decision to relicense as a noncommercial project.

 ### What's the new direction of Nitro?

 Nitro will now focus on distributed app development using the Go standard library.
 It will continue to define abstractions for distributed systems